Time for a fresh start in drug policy | Virgin

 These are harrowing figures, yet the underlying challenges are not insurmountable.
 Sensible, evidence-based policies that take inspiration from what has already been tried and tested elsewhere can show a way out of Britain’s drug crisis.
 Here are a few ideas:

-Overdose prevention centres.
-For some years, countries in Europe and elsewhere have been operating medically supervised injection facilities where people who use drugs can do so in the presence of trained personnel, using clean equipment, and within reach of anti-overdose medications like naloxone.
+For some years, countries in Europe and elsewhere have been operating where people who use drugs can do so in the presence of trained personnel, using clean equipment, and within reach of anti-overdose medications like naloxone.
 The truth is that high-risk drug use can be found everywhere, and no measure of law enforcement will stop it.
 Accepting the reality and offering a safer environment is not only proven to prevent overdose deaths, it also improves public safety.
 Moreover, these centres create additional entry points into treatment and education for those willing to seek help.

 There are additional interventions that reduce harm, like heroin-assisted treatment or good Samaritan laws.
 The Carol Black report was commissioned by the UK Home Office to inform reforms to policy, and we hope that its incisive analysis does just that - and that her follow-up recommendations include those outlined here.